 - Build the political and societal conditions for continued progress on climate.
 We aim to reach a much broader swathe of the public by enacting rich audience insights and working with more diverse partners at a local level and through cultural spaces.
 This work will help create the right political conditions for ambitious climate policies by demonstrating the strength of the climate consensus among key electoral demographics.

 - Deliver emissions cuts in the real economy, with a focus on approaches that can be replicated in other geographies.
 We aim to secure new policies to deliver the phase-out of petrol and diesel sales by 2030, alongside traffic reduction and clean air measures in cities.
 We also aim to secure new steps to curb emissions from heating, achieve power sector decarbonisation by 2035, and initiate pilots of cleaner technologies like carbon capture and storage (CCS) and green steel production.

 - Encourage collaboration and alignment on climate change with the EU27 and countries around the world.
 This can come to life through UK trade deals aligned with the objectives of the Paris Agreement, robust post-Brexit environmental governance, and international initiatives on climate such as the Powering Past Coal Alliance.

 How we work

-The ECF identifies gaps in the UK response to climate change by funding organisations and coalitions of stakeholders with the right expertise and public profile to address key issues at local or national level.
-We take a broad approach to the types of interventions we fund – from litigation and political caucusing to activism and media engagement – because all of this activity builds towards an ambitious and thoughtful movement that reflects the full diversity of our society.
-Together our grantees seek social and political transformation that will ensure a secure and sustainable future for all.
+The ECF identifies gaps in the UK’s response to the climate crisis by funding and sometimes creating organisations with the right expertise and public profile to address key issues.
+We take a broad approach to the types of interventions we fund – from litigation, advocacy and activism, to research and media engagement – because all of this activity builds towards an ambitious, strategic and thoughtful climate movement that reflects the full diversity of our society.
+Together with our grantees we seek a secure and sustainable future for all.